Ouranosinc/Magpie/docs/permissions.rst

 For this purpose, there is one query parameter named ``cascade`` that can be employed with request ``GET /users/{user_name}/services``.
-In normal condition (without the parameter), this request responds with every :term:`Service` where the user has `direct permissions`_ on.
-With the added query parameter, it tells `Magpie` to recursively search the hierarchy of `effective permissions`_ and return all :term:`Service` instances that possess *any* :term:`Permission` applied to at least one child :term:`Resource` at *any* level.
+In normal condition (without the parameter), this request responds with every :term:`Service` where the user has `Direct Permissions`_ on.
+With the added query parameter, it tells `Magpie` to recursively search the hierarchy of `Effective Permissions`_ and return all :term:`Service` instances that possess *any* :term:`Permission` applied to at least one child :term:`Resource` at *any* level.

 This query can be extremely useful to quickly answer *"does the user have any permission at all on this service"*,